-Welcome to my garden.
 My name is Judy Frankel and I grow more than 185 varieties of vegetables, fruit, and herbs in my backyard using only organic, regenerative methods and so can you!
-For an article about me in the LA Times, read here: http://latimesblogs.latimes.com/home_blog/2010/07/tomato-pruning-techniques.html.
+I've been featured in the LA Times: http://latimesblogs.latimes.com/home_blog/2010/07/tomato-pruning-techniques.html

 1. Help you choose fruit trees, berries, grapevines that work best in your specific microclimate.

 2. Prune, train, and care for fruit trees to keep them productive and healthy.

 3. Graft more varieties of fruit onto your existing trees.

 5. Identify pests, diseases and nutrient deficiencies and treat them.